nsrr/msp-documentation/Pages/README.md

 ## Data overview

 ### Covariate/phenotype datasets
-[Covariate CSV files](:files_path:/datasets) (apples-dataset-0.1.0.csv and apples-harmonized-dataset-0.1.0.csv) contain data on 1,516 subjects from up to seven research visits.
-The [ID](:variables_path:/id) column is the unique MSP identifier and the [fileid](:variables_path:/fileid) column links covariate datasets to diagnostic PSG files.
+[Covariate CSV files](:files_path:/datasets) (msp-dataset-0.1.0.csv and msp-harmonized-dataset-0.1.0.csv) contain data on 106 subjects.
+The [id](:variables_path:/id) column is the unique MSP identifier and the [fileid](:variables_path:/fileid) column links covariate datasets to diagnostic PSG files.

 The dataset columns are described in the accompanying data dictionary files.
 The **variables** data dictionary file includes column names (id), labels (display names), descriptions, and other metadata.
-Categorical variables also include an associated “domain” (e.g., 1=Female, 0=Male), which are described in the **domains** data dictionary file.
+Categorical variables also include an associated "domain" (e.g., 0=No, 1=Yes), which are described in the **domains** data dictionary file.

 The history of the covariate dataset and data dictionary files have been tracked on GitHub (https://github.com/nsrr/msp-data-dictionary).